Optum/semver-cli/README.md

 | `Chart.yaml`   | Updates the `version: 0.1.0` of the chart file                                 |
 | `pom.xml`      | Updates the `<project><version>0.1.0</version></project>` element              |

-> If you would like another well known file type supported please file and issue
+> If you would like another well known file type supported please file an issue
 > or contribute a pull request.
 The `replace` or `regexp` post hook kinds are
 > flexible in the meantime.